Geotab/sdk/src/new.md

 * Get *all* zones now populating points correctly ([see forum post](https://helpdesk.geotab.com/entries/26004844-Get-Zone-return-distinct-points))

-* Fixed TimeZoneInfo isDaylightSavingsSupported always false using .Net API wrapper
+* Fixed TimeZoneInfo isDaylightSavingsSupported always false using .Net API client

 * Units of measure have been converted to use Known Id’s ([see forum post](https://helpdesk.geotab.com/entries/52897090-MyGeotab-SDK-Update-KnownId))